 Vilayat Khan stands out as one of the greatest sitarists of our era.
-He was born into a musical family in 1924 in the village of Gauripur (present day Bangladesh).
+He was born into a musical family on Aug 28, 1928 in the village of Gauripur (present day Bangladesh).
 In his life, he emerged to become one of the most influential musicians of the 20th century.

 He was born and raised into a family of musicians.
 His father was Ustad Inayat Hussain Khan Sahib, a famous sitarist, and his grandfather Ustad Imdad Hussain Khan Sahib was a famous rudra vina player.